 The summer season begins mid-May and lasts through October.
 The winter season lasts from November through April.
 In both cases, the last month of the season is the least busy.
 Therefore, your chances of getting a job in those months are the lowest.
 Bottom line: come at the beginning of your desired season, so your chances of finding work quickly are the highest.

-TIP: Many hotels and restaurants hold job fairs at the beginning of both seasons to find staff for their vacancies.
+TIP: Many hotels and restaurants hold job fairs at the beginning of both seasons to find staff.
 This is true for hotels and restaurants in Banff, but also for hotels and restaurants in Lake Louise and Canmore.

 Finding a Job Before Arriving in Banff

 Want to make sure you have both a job and lodging by the time you arrive in Banff?
-This is also possible.
-Once you have your work visa, you can confidently apply online.
-You can do so directly with employers or through your ads on job boards.
+Once you have obtained your work visa, you can confidently apply online.
+You can do so directly with employers or through ads on job boards.

 You can also use a company as an intermediary, such as Stepwest.
-You pay the company a (hefty) fee, but thanks to their expertise you can look forward to your time as an employee in Banff without worries.
-Therefore, you can be sure that everything is well organized, from insurance to staff accommodation.
+You pay the company a (hefty) fee, but thanks to their expertise you can worriless look forward to your time as an employee in Banff.
+Everything will be taken care of for you, from insurance to staff accommodation.